LeoGJC/CourseProject/README.md

 ## Member Contributions
 See the Proposal.md file in the root of the repository for a breakdown of what each member contributed.

+## Implementation
+Details about how the software work and its implementation can be found in Proposal.md and PROGRESS_UPDATE.md

 ## Running the project
 #### Prereqs
 Must have the following software installed: